cheechongtey/traffic-weather-application/README.md

 - For the reverse geocoding, I'm calling an external API which allow me to do batch reverse geocoding.
 Hence, we might experience a latency on the first load, due to the reverse geocoding process is executing.
 - I'm making an assumptions all the locations will be fixed across all date/time.
 Therefore after the reverse geocoding process, I'm storing all the coordinates with the name into the Radis Cache for future mapping purpose.
 - The search history event for store into database only happens upon user click on the location card.
 - For the report apis, I'm using normal view for ReportB and materialized view for ReportC.
+I also did a database trigger to refresh the mat-view upon selecting the location card.
 - I'm also doing a client session with NextAuth, so my backend is stateless.

 ## Architecture